eexit/mirror-http-server/README.md

 }
 ```

+Note: if you don't specify the `true` value for the header, it'll ignored.

 ### `X-Mirror-Body`

-Instead, if you with the dummy server to return you the same body you requested to it, set the `X-Mirror-Body` header.
+Instead, if you wish the dummy server to return you the body you sent to it, set the `X-Mirror-Body` header.

 Note: the `X-Mirror-Request` header will override `X-Mirror-Body` header.